How Obstructive Sleep Apnea is Connected to Bedwetting –

 Obstructive sleep apnea (OSA) and bedwetting can sometimes go hand in hand.
 Breathing while sleeping for adults with sleep apnea can be difficult.
 With decreased oxygen supply, the brain sends signals so that other organs can work harder to compensate.
 Consequently, there are fewer resources left to control other bodily functions including the bladder.

-This article discusses the connection between obstructive sleep apnea as the cause bedwetting in adults.
+This article discusses the connection between obstructive sleep apnea as the cause of bedwetting in adults.

 How Bedwetting Occurs